 They can spy on everything you do or even record your screen without knowing it.

-If you think your computer may be infected with malware, you need to immediately check it with an anti-malware program to remove the threat and protect your privacy.
-CleanMyMac X, an all-in-one Mac security and optimization tool, is the best way to check.
+If you think your computer may be infected with malware, you must immediately check it with an anti-malware program to remove the threat and protect your privacy.
+CleanMyMac X, an all-in-one Mac security and optimization tool, is the best check method.

 Follow the below steps to remove malware from your computer: